 BLAST – relevant radio logs filtered by agency, Jurisdictional Agency, and job type.

-Table 14Teletype
+DOF provides mobile and desktop IFM access for users from all agencies.
+AFS Zones use IFM to display Preparedness levels.
+Jurisdictional agencies use IFM to monitor incident activity in State protection areas.
+(See Table 14.)

+Teletype

 The Parties to this Agreement will assume full responsibility for their portion of the teletype (TTY) network.